New START: Overview

-The obligations must be met within seven years from the date the treaty enters into force.
-The treaty will last ten years, with an option to renew it for up to five years upon the agreement of both parties.
+The obligations had to be met within seven years from the date the treaty entered into force.
+The treaty was set to last ten years, with an option to renew it for up to five years upon the agreement of both parties.
 The treaty entered into force on 5 February 2011, when the United States and Russia exchanged instruments of ratification, following approval by the U.S. Senate and the Federal Assembly of Russia.
 The United States began implementing the reductions before the treaty was ratified.

 Documents made available to the U.S. Senate described removal from service of at least 30 missile silos, 34 bombers, and 56 submarine launch tubes.
-Missiles which are removed would stay intact, and bombers could be converted to conventional use.
+Missiles which were removed would stay intact, and bombers could be converted to conventional use.
 Four of the twenty-four launchers on each of the fourteen ballistic missile nuclear submarines would be removed, and none retired.

-The treaty places no limits on tactical systems, such as the Lockheed Martin F-35 Lightning II, which will most likely be replacing the F-15E and F-16 in the tactical nuclear delivery role.
+The treaty placed no limits on tactical systems.
+In July 2010, Rebecca Grant for Air & Space Forces Magazine reported that no limit was placed on the Lockheed Martin F-35 Lightning II, which would most likely be replacing the F-15E and F-16 in the tactical nuclear delivery role.

-The treaty does not cover rail-mobile ICBM launchers because neither party possesses such systems.
+The treaty did not cover rail-mobile ICBM launchers because neither party possessed such systems at the time.
 ICBMs on such launchers would be covered under the generic launcher limits, but the inspection details for such systems would have to be worked out between the parties if such systems were reintroduced in the future.

 History

 Drafting and signature

-The New START treaty is the successor to the START I. The START II was signed but not ratified and the START III negotiating process was not successful.
+The New START treaty was the successor to the START I. The START II was signed but not ratified and the START III negotiating process was not successful.

 The drafting of the treaty commenced in April 2009 immediately after the meeting between the presidents of the two countries involved, Barack Obama and Dmitry Medvedev, in London.
 Preliminary talks had already been held in Rome on 27 April, although it was initially planned to have them scheduled in the middle of May.

-Prolonged talks were conducted by U.S. and Russian delegations, led on the American side by U.S. State Department Assistant Secretary Rose Gottemoeller.
+Prolonged talks were conducted by U.S. and Russian delegations, led on the American side by U.S. State Department assistant secretary Rose Gottemoeller.
 The Russian delegation was headed by Anatoly Antonov, director of security and disarmament at the Russian Ministry of Foreign Affairs.